senseexcel/senseexcel-reporting/install.md

 ##  1. PREPARE SERVER

  1. Confirm Qlik Sense Server version.
-November 2017 or later is required.
+April 2019 or later is required.

- 2. Please install the NET Core Runtime prior to this installation.
-Click to [Download](https:/www.microsoft.com/net/download/Windows/run)
+ 2. Please downaload and install NET Core Runtime 2.2.5 or newer prior to this installation.
+Click to [Download](https://dotnet.microsoft.com/download)

  3. Create the following sub-directories within your Qlik Share directories.